-- The interns will spend 10 weeks this fall, during the period of Monday, September 13 through Friday, November 19, working and learning across the three organizations — AMIBA, SBN, and CLF.
+- The interns will spend 10 weeks this fall, during the period of Monday, September 12 through Friday, November 18, working across the three organizations — AMIBA, SBN, and CLF.

 - The interns will have individual project responsibilities, which may include, but are not limited to the items below.
 Internship organizers will work with interns to identify projects that best match their interests:

 - Participate in training, speaker series, and other professional development opportunities.

 - Interview independent business alliance leadership across the U.S.

 - Support existing programming and services to IBAs.